The Open Society and Its Enemies: The Myth of Origin and Destiny

 Chapter 1, "Historicism and the Myth of Destiny", describes the historicist approach to social sciences, which Popper considers to be a flawed method.
 Historicism is "the doctrine that history is controlled by specific historical or evolutionary laws whose discovery would enable us to prophesy the destiny of man."
 Popper argues that the historicist approach gives poor results, and he outlines a method that he believes would yield better results.
 He also discusses how historicism originated and became entrenched in our culture.
 Popper provides "the doctrine of the chosen people" as an example of historicism.
 The doctrine assumes that God has chosen one people to be the selected instrument of His will, and that this people will inherit the earth – the law of historical development is laid down by the will of God.
 Popper argues that "the doctrine of the chosen people" grew out of the tribal form of social life, and he notes that other forms of historicist theories may still retain an element of collectivism.
 Popper identifies the two most important modern versions of historicism as the historical philosophy of racialism or fascism on the right and the Marxian historical philosophy on the left.
 Both theories base their historical forecasts on an interpretation of history which leads to the discovery of a law of its development.

 Chapter 2, "Heraclitus", focuses on the emergence of historicism in ancient Greece, specifically through the philosophy of Heraclitus.
 Heraclitus believed in the idea of universal change and hidden destiny enforced by punishment, and saw strife or war as the dynamic and creative principle of all change, especially in social life.
 His philosophy was inspired by his personal experiences of social and political disturbances, and his emphasis on the importance of social dynamics reflects this.
+Popper sees Heraclitus as a predecessor to Hegel.